sourcehut-mirrors/chawan/doc/protocols.md

 in the Chawan config.
 (Otherwise, the libcurl adapter will happily override curl-impersonate headers, which is probably not what you want.)

-The `bonus/libfetch` directory contains an alternative HTTP client, which is based on FreeBSD libfetch.
-It is mostly a proof of concept, as FreeBSD libfetch HTTP support is very limited; in particular, it does not support HTTP headers (beyond some basic request headers), so e.g. cookies will not work.
+The `bonus` directory contains an alternative HTTP client based on FreeBSD libfetch.
+It is mostly a proof of concept, as FreeBSD libfetch HTTP support is very limited; in particular, it does not support arbitrary HTTP headers, so e.g. cookies will not work.

 ## FTP

-Chawan supports FTP through the `adapter/protocol/ftp.nim` adapter.
-Only passive mode is supported.
+Chawan supports FTP passive mode browsing and downloads.

 For directory listings, it assumes UNIX output style, and will probably break horribly on receiving anything else.
 Otherwise, the directory